AviatrixSystems/Docs/HowTos/site2cloud.rst

 The site to cloud configuration workflow is as follows, with major steps highlighted.

-1. (Optional) Enable HA

-   Go to site2Cloud -> Options, select Enable HA, then Save.

-#.
-Create a gateway in a VPC where you like to connect all sites.
+1. Create a gateway in a VPC where you like to connect to sites.

    Go to Gateway -> New Gateway.
 The gateway may have VPN Access disabled.

 #.
-(Optional) Create a secondary gateway in the same VPC.
+(Optional) Create a secondary gateway in the same VPC for HA.

    Go to Gateway -> New Gateway.
 The gateway may have VPN access disabled.